Afghan universities reopen, but few women return

 The Taliban insist they will allow girls and women to be educated this time around — but only in segregated classes and according to an Islamic curriculum.

-On Saturday Kabul University, the country’s oldest and biggest with a student body of around 25,000 last year, re-opened without fanfare — and few students in attendance.
+Some public tertiary institutions in the south of the country resumed last month, but on Saturday Kabul University, the oldest and biggest with a student body of around 25,000 last year, re-opened without fanfare — and few students in attendance.

 Taliban guards refused journalists access to the sprawling campus and chased away media teams lingering near the entrance.